speakeasy-sdks/firehydrant-go-sdk/docs/sdks/runbooks/README.md

 | ------------------ | ------------------ | ------------------ |
 | sdkerrors.SDKError | 4XX, 5XX           | \*/\*              |

-## DeleteExecution
+## CreateExecution

-Terminates a runbook execution, preventing any further steps from being executed
+Attaches a runbook to an incident and executes it

 ### Example Usage